Sushree-ritu23/Fashion-Recommendation-System/README.md

 ## System Work Flow Diagram

 1. **Dataset Loading**
-   Load the kaggle dataset to the system which contains fashion item images which serve as the base for comparison.You can download the feature extraction file from the following link [here.](https://www.kaggle.com/datasets/paramaggarwal/fashion-product-images-small)
+   Load the kaggle dataset to the system which contains fashion item images which serve as the base for comparison.You can download the dataset [here.](https://www.kaggle.com/datasets/paramaggarwal/fashion-product-images-small)

 2. **Feature Extraction**
    Each image from the dataset is passed through a pre-trained ResNet50 model to extract deep feature representations.